kalaikratos/FSD/ROADMAP/day7/task.md

     }).map(country => country.name.common));
 }

-b.)Get all the countries with a population of less than 2 lakhs using Filter function
+//b.)Get all the countries with a population of less than 2 lakhs using Filter function

 //require the library xhr2